nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 Alright.
 Last one.
 Daimler.
 What mission did you and Rurik, Ramsey, complete together that earned you both a commendation from the king?
 Yeah.

 Our initial expedition there where we kinda had our our first, bonding, the the shared oath, that expedition.
 We went out, during that expedition.
 The crew that we were with was overrun and outflanked by a a troop of, of orcs.
-And, Rourke and I were able to sneak through a hole in the line, which allowed us to get in behind and and break some of the, machinations that the orcs were using that were pinning the pinning the whole team down pretty severely.
+And, Rurik and I were able to sneak through a hole in the line, which allowed us to get in behind and and break some of the, machinations that the orcs were using that were pinning the pinning the whole team down pretty severely.
 Okay.

 And we're able to, break the offense up enough that the rest of the team was able to, get out of that out of that situation.
 Didn't didn't win the battle, but, would have otherwise been extinguished.
 The entire team would have been lost.
 Okay.
 So you basically saved your platoon by by going, by going maverick a little bit and made it back alive.

 And for that honor or for that for that heroic effort, you received a commendation from King Harker.
 Sounds good to me.
 Love it.
 Alright.
 Well, there we are.

 So we have finished character creation.
 I know it took us a little bit, but, I I I just really wanted us to have built up at least a little bit of an idea about who our character who your characters were before we jumped right into it.
 So, thank you for humoring me.
 I think this was a beneficial, exercise.
 So thanks a lot.

+---

+### Session Play - Part 3

 Yep.
 Also, just wanted to give you guys at least a little bit of a heads up on all the clickables on the screen here.
 If you click on the individual individual dwarf pictures that will just produce a larger sized picture of each of your each of your dwarf photos, each of your dwarf pictures.
 If you click on the names, then that will open up the character sheets of those individual of those dwarves, you all should have you all should be able to see each other's, character sheets.
 The party opens up the party sheet, like it did with, in the other game.